paterson1720/remix-breeze-starter/README.md

-# Welcome to Remix Breeze!
+# Welcome to Remix Breeze Starter!

-The Kit to ship amazing apps with Remix without headache.
+Remix-Breeze is an ecosystem of developer tools to ship amazing apps with Remix without headache.

-This kit is setup with Remix + Tailwindcss + Prisma + SQLite (You can easily change to another database when you are ready to move to prod)
+This starter template is setup with Remix + Tailwindcss + Prisma + SQLite (You can easily change to another database when you are ready to move to prod)

 ## Get started